davidohayon669/react-native-youtube/README.md

 `$ npm install react-native-youtube -S`

-* Link the library to your project with:
+* Link the library to your iOS and Android projects with:

 `$ react-native link`

 **IMPORTANT! (iOS Only)**: To link assets/YTPlayerView-iframe-player.html to your project `react-native link` is not enough (As of RN ~0.37).
-You will need to *also* use the older tool it is based on, `rnpm` (This step must be done *in conjunction, and after* `react-native link`):
+You will need to *also* use the older tool it is based on, `rnpm` (This step must be done **after** `react-native link`):

 * First, if you don't have it installed, globally install `rnpm` (Version 1.9.0):

 `$ npm install -g rnpm`

-* Then back inside the the project's root folder type:
+* Then at the project's root folder type:

 `$ rnpm link`

-(This step can also be done manually by adding `../node_modules/react-native-youtube/assets/YTPlayerView-iframe-player.html` to your root Xcode project's directory)
+(This step can also be done manually by adding `../node_modules/react-native-youtube/assets/YTPlayerView-iframe-player.html` to your Xcode project's root directory)

 **IMPORTANT!
 (Android Only)**: The Android implementation of this component needs to have the official YouTube app installed on the device.
-Otherwise, and error event will trigger with `SERVICE_MISSING`.
+Otherwise an error event will trigger with `SERVICE_MISSING`.

-##### OPTIONAL: Activated sound when iPhone (iOS) is on vibrate mode
+#### OPTIONAL: Activated sound when iPhone (iOS) is on vibrate mode

 Open AppDelegate.m and add :